summerwang/gaussian_report/README.md

 This script queries the jobs database to calculate the CPU hours for commercial jobs using Gaussian at OSC.

-How to access to database information has been removed for security purpose.
+How to access to database information has been removed from the script for security purpose.